-The DPM mandate committed on a 10% minimum percentage of Sustainable Investments in 2023 within the meaning of Article 2(17) of Regulation (EU) 2019/2088.
-As of the 31st of December 2023, the R&E achieved 34% of Sustainable Investments.
+The DPM mandate committed on a 10% minimum percentage of Sustainable Investments in 2024 within the meaning of Article 2(17) of Regulation (EU) 2019/2088.
+From the 2024 annual average based on quarterly data, the DPM mandate achieved 36% of Sustainable Investments.